 I’m curious to know how you got your start in the audio and video game world.
 Can you tell me about that?

 As with most audio professionals, I started off making music for fun.
 Moving from that into sound design was a simple choice, as I enjoyed making weird sounds on my synthesizer more than making actual music.
 One thing led another, and I ended up doing my first commission for an animated short movie, which I enjoyed a lot.
 That’s how I got started working in the entertainment industry.

 Coming to Avalanche was a process that had been ongoing for a while.
 I had friends in the game industry and they had kept telling me to get more involved on the audio side of things, since I was working on some interactive projects at the time.
 I didn’t want to though.
-Video games had no resources at the time; you’d have 1MB of memory to work with for audio, among other constraints.
+Video games had no resources at the time; you’d have one megabyte of memory to work with for audio, among other constraints.
 To me, that meant I would have spent more time cutting sounds away to fit the memory, rather than building things up to sound immersive.
 So I didn’t show much interest until one of my friends at Avalanche encouraged me in the mid 2000s, saying that the new console generation had improved on memory capacity.
 So the first game I worked on was “Just Cause“, for the Xbox and PS2.